Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/04-communicating-data.md

 from one specific rank to another, known as point-to-point communication, or to/from multiple ranks all at once, known as collective communication.
 In both cases, we need to *explicitly* "send" something and to *explicitly* "receive" something.
 The reason for emphasis on *explicitly* is because data communication does not magically happen by itself in the background.
 If we do not program data communication, data won't be shared.
-It should also be noted that none of this communication happens for free, and there is an associated overhead which may negatively impact performance if you are working with a large amount of data or are continuously communicating small amounts of data.
+It should be noted that none of this communication happens for free.
+There is an associated overhead which may negatively impact performance if you are working with a large amount of data or are continuously communicating small amounts of data.

 No matter which communication pattern you use, point-to-point or collective, the same process happens to communicate the